Are you considering moving to Florida for your golden years? Before you do, there are some essential things about the state that you don’t know.

 Scammers love it here

-Keep an eye out for scammers if you plan to live in Florida, as the state is one of the more popular places for criminals to prey on residents.
+If you plan to live in Florida, beware of scammers.
+The state is one of the more popular places for criminals to prey on residents.

 According to the Federal Trade Commission, the state ranks third in the U.S. for identity theft scams and fourth in the nation for fraud and other scams.